MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/external-guest-access.md

 ## External chat and meetings

 Users in your organization can chat, add users to meetings, and use audio or video conferencing with users in external organizations.
 By default, users in your organization can communicate in these ways with all other Microsoft 365 domains.
+People in other organizations can communicate in these ways with your users if they know the user's email address.
 You can allow or block specific domains or block all domains if you want to disable the feature.

 You can also allow users in your organization to communicate with people from outside your organization who are using Teams accounts that are not managed by an organization, as well as Skype for Business (online and on-premises) and Skype users.